Are you growing a business based on recurring revenue?

 In a world without pre-dunning: these 7 payments clear without an issue, and the recurring billing doesn’t skip a beat.
 Seamless and low friction, as subscriptions are designed to be.

 Interrupting 70% of these customers will provide zero value at best.

 2. Don’t be trigger happy ✉

-The easy way = emails get triggered every time a payment fails.
-Usually this means wiring up emails to Stripe’s webhooks.
+The easy way is triggering emails every time a payment fails.
+Usually, this means wiring up emails to Stripe’s webhooks.

 We’ve seen as high as 39% of payment issues resolved within the first few days, simply by allowing for card retries *before* sending emails.

 The subscription model’s success relies on continuity, so don’t intervene with a mission critical message (one that’s demanding a credit card to continue) until you ACTUALLY NEED TO.